 In addition to a lower cost trip, and the long list of things to do in Iceland in March, you’ll be able to appreciate the best of both sides of the country – the Winter beauty with the Summery excitement.

 With the country’s magical feel and its abundance of natural beauty, this is a trip you’ll remember for years to come.
-We’re sure that this has you convinced to travel to Iceland in March.
+We’re sure that this has you convinced to travel to Iceland in March as it is the besttime to visit Iceland.
 Have a safe trip!